sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Recommended
 ```

-**Learning Management System:** A software platform or application that facilitates the administration, delivery, and tracking of educational or training programs, often including course materials, assessments, and learner progress tracking.
+**Learning Management System:** This {term}`application component <application component>` is a software platform or application that facilitates the administration, delivery, and tracking of educational or training programs, often including course materials, assessments, and learner progress tracking.

 ```{list-table}
 :header-rows: 1